Gystre/Kyle-Board/deployment notes.md

 3. go to addons and add heroku-postgresql and heroku-redis
 4. add `https://api.kylegodly.com` to custom domains
 5. go to cloudflare and add `cname` `api` `kyle-board.herokuapp.com`
-6. connect github and heroku
+6. connect github repo and heroku
 7. push change to github should trigger auto build and restart

 ## while github heroku integration is down